Conflict of Interest

 Q. How long will my disclosure be considered current?

-A. FCOI disclosures are considered current for the academic year if there are no changes to your disclosure that require resubmission Example: a material change
+A. COI disclosures are considered current for the academic year if there are no changes to your disclosure that require resubmission Example: a material change

 Q. Who will have access to my disclosure information?

-A. The FCOI disclosure is a confidential disclosure.
-Only the FCOI Program Specialist and FCOI Committee will have access to your information.
+A. The COI disclosure is a confidential disclosure.
+Only the COI Program Assistant and COI Committee will have access to your information.

 Q: What are examples of ways to manage a conflict of interest?